WebAssembly/threads/document/core/exec/runtime.rst

 Evaluation Contexts
 ...................

-.. todo:: have to introduce two levels of reduction now, one on single threads and one reaction rule on configurations

-Finally, the following definition of *evaluation context* and associated structural rules enable reduction inside instruction sequences and administrative forms as well as the propagation of traps:
+The following definition of *evaluation context* and associated structural rules enable reduction inside instruction sequences and administrative forms as well as the propagation of traps:

 .. math::
    \begin{array}{llll}